 6.2 Are there any proposals for reform of the merger control regime in your jurisdiction?

-At present, there are no new proposals for reform of the merger control regime.
+At present, there are no new proposals for reform of the merger control regime in this jurisdiction.

 6.3 Please identify the date as at which your answers are up to date.